cyberkrunk/resourcesforjazzguitar/src/articles/scalar-tetrachords/scalar-tetrachords.md

 ### The wholetone scale

-Since the wholetone scale is a hexatonic scale, two
+Since the wholetone scale is a hexatonic scale, two tetrachords will "overshoot" the octave.

 | Mode | Lower tetrachord | Upper tetrachord | Symmetry |
 |---|---|---|---|